sathwik69621/AirLineManagementSystem/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is a clone youtube project but i have made it by understanding hoe to do a simple project.

 ---